Here’s a fun fact for you, did you know that 31st January is celebrated as “National hot chocolate day”?

 That probably happened because you didn’t stir it enough during heating.

-Unless you keep stirring your milk regularly, milk fats form a layer on the surface and trap the heat inside.
+Unless you keep stirring your heated milk regularly, milk fats form a layer on the surface and trap the heat inside.

 It explodes (or violently bubbles up) when the heat can’t be contained any longer.
 To avoid this simply give it a quick stir in between heating.